zgulde/cods/faq.md

 - Setup the site on the server?
 I.e. run `./server site create`
 - Setup a database on the server?
 I.e. run `./server db create`
 - Setup the production `application.properties` file on your server?
-- Setup the `.config` file on your server?
+- Setup the `config` file on your server?
 - Push your changes?

 ### The site was working, but no longer is